-Further Setup for graphql and web module
+Further Setup for server and web module

-The graphql module AKA SolarThing Server depends on the web module, which contains a React application.
+The server module depends on the web module, which contains a React application.
 This React application requires npm and node to be installed on your system.
 A tool commonly used to install and manage the these commands command is nvm, which can be installed here: https://github.com/nvm-sh/nvm#install-update-script.
 Once nvm is installed, you can use it to install like so: